The Challenges of Finding a Technical Co-Founder

 - Ask early candidates how they differentiate themselves from their peers.
 Then use their insights in questioning other candidates.
 You might be surprised at how fast you get to be an “expert” on a given technology, and how easy it is to eliminate candidates who don’t have a clue.
 Evaluate how clearly they answer the question, as well as the answer.

 - Use questions to test analytical and problem solving ability.
-Pick a domain you are familiar with, and test the candidates ability to think outside the box and communicate logically.
+Pick a domain you are familiar with, and test the candidate’s ability to think outside the box and communicate logically.
 Sometimes brain teasers are a good start.
 Ask the candidate about things they have built on their own, and what they do to challenge themselves.

 - Outsource your technical requirements.
 If you can clearly define the specifications for your technical project, and you are willing and able to manage the efforts closely, then outsourcing it to a local or remote technical group beats hiring technical employees.
-It leaves you with no long-term personnel commitment, but low control of your core assets.
+It leaves you with no long-term staffing commitment, but low control of your core assets.

 In general, unless you are a quick learner, these alternatives don’t solve your long-term challenge of managing and keeping up with a high-technology business.
 You need full control of your core technology, so I suggest you supplement your own expertise as soon as possible, to tackle the never-ending technical questions of architecture, competition, scalability, and customer support.

 It is just really hard to found a technology company successfully with only one founder, technical or non-technical.
-Investors know this, and look for two or three-person teams who have the requisite complementary skills.
+Investors know this and look for two or three-person teams who have the requisite complementary skills.
 If you are the non-technical one, don’t try to hire your way out of this problem.
 Focus on finding the right partner to double your strength rather than dilute it.